menandmice/micetro_docs/guides/user-manual/ipam.rst

 Adding and Modifying Existing IP Address Entries
 ------------------------------------------------

-The inspector located on the right side of the IP Address list displays the properties associated with the selected IP address.
+The inspector located on the right side of the IP address list displays the properties associated with the selected IP address.
 The information included in the inspector may vary, depending on the custom properties defined in Micetro, as well as the presence of DNS or DHCP related data.
-In the **Related DNS Data** section you can find all DNS records that are associated with the address.
+In the **Related DNS Data** section, you can find all DNS records that are associated with the address.
 You have the option to create new records or edit/delete the existing ones.

 .. image:: ../../images/ip-inspector-Micetro.png
   :width: 30%